RyotaMitaraiWeb/Flashcards-Service/README.md

   "error": "Your error"
 }
 ```

+The class is an abstract one, so cannot be instantiated.
+Instead, a few other classes extend it; the purpose of this is so that they can automatically provide the status code (based on the class itself).
+The current existing classes for this purpose are ``HttpForbiddenException``, ``HttpNotFoundException``, and ``HttpUnauthorizedException``.

+### ``DtoTransformer``
+An abstract class that can be used to map entity objects to the corresponding DTO object.
+All methods are static, so they can be used without instantiating the class.

 ### ``extractTokenFromHeader``
 This function takes a string, ``null``, or ``undefined`` as an argument and attempts to retrieve the JWT token.